Writing Instructor and Coordinator of International and Multilingual Student Writing Support

 Contributing Faculty in the Academic Skills Center

-Joe has taught writing and APA courses in Walden’s Center for Student Success since 2005.
+Joe has taught writing and APA courses in Walden’s Center for Academic Excellence since 2005.
 He currently serves as Lead Faculty in the Academic Skills Center.
 In addition to his faculty and editing responsibilities at Walden, Joe teaches writing and humanities courses at other universities.
 His editing background includes 6 years at Meadowbrook Press, where he worked primarily on parenting titles.
 Joe has a BA in English from Mercyhurst University and an MA in English from the University of Minnesota.
 He recently completed a PhD in Education at Walden with a specialization in higher education.

 Julia Shiota joined the Writing Center in 2015 after completing her Master’s in English at the University of Chicago and a Bachelor’s in English from St. Olaf College.
 She has been interested in education for years and has had the opportunity to work with a wide variety of students.
 Her background includes teaching literacy skills to elementary school students and high school students, as well as instructing scholarly writing skills at the college and graduate level.
 Her academic interests include global Anglophone literature, modern Japanese literature, and critical theory.